ads-txt/validator/README.md

 make run
 ~~~

+## Contribution
-Please send message to us if you found any bugs
+Please send a message to us if you found any issues/bugs